JacobusXIII/database-modules/README.md

 Just receptors and hexagons.

 ### Nature_areas
-Natura2000 areas and there properties like geometry, authority and directive.
+Natura2000 areas and their properties like geometry, authority and directive.

 ### Nature_areas_and_species
 Habitats and their properties like the conservation goals, critical load and the species present.